-The chimney connector and chimney flue should be inspected at least every other month during the heating season to determine if creosote buildup has occurred.
+The chimney connector and chimney flue should be inspected at least bi-monthly during the heating season to determine if creosote buildup has occurred.
 If creosote has accumulated, it should be removed to reduce the chance of a chimney fire.